Piano acoustics: Shape of the curve

-Because string inharmonicity only makes harmonics sharper (never flatter), the Railsback curve—which is functionally the integral of the inharmonicity at an octave—is monotonically increasing.
-A piano is tuned beginning in the center, so the Railsback curve has a shallow slope in this area.
-But as the piano tuner stretches octaves to compensate for inharmonicity, the stretch accumulates as tuned notes ascend and descend, so the curve becomes more pronounced at the ends.

 Inharmonicity in a string is caused primarily by stiffness.
-Decreased length and increased thickness both contribute to that stiffness.
-For the middle to high part of the piano range, string thickness slowly decreases as string length quickly decreases, contributing to greater inharmonicity in the higher notes.
-For the low range, string thickness drastically increases—especially in shorter pianos, which must accomplish the lower pitches by using heavier strings rather than longer ones—producing greater inharmonicity in this range as well.

-In the bass register, a second factor affecting inharmonicity is the resonance caused by the acoustic impedance of the piano sound board.
-These resonances exhibit positive feedback on the inharmonic effect: if a string vibrates at a frequency just below that of a soundboard resonance, the impedance makes it vibrate even lower, and if it vibrates just above a resonance, the impedance makes it vibrate higher.
-The sounding board has multiple resonant frequencies that are unique to any particular piano.
-This contributes to the greater variance in the empirically measured Railsback curve in the lower octaves.
+That stiffness is the result of piano wire's inherent hardness and ductility, together with string tension, thickness, and length.
+When tuners adjust the tension of the wire during tuning, they establish pitches relative to notes that have already been tuned.
+Those previously tuned notes have overtones that are sharpened by inharmonicity, which causes the newly established pitch to conform to the sharpened overtone.
+As the tuning progresses up and down the scale, the inharmonicity, hence the stretch, accumulates.

+It is a common misconception that the Railsback curve demonstrates that the middle of the piano is less inharmonic than the upper and lower regions.
+It only appears that way because piano tuning normally starts in the middle.
+"Stretch" is a comparative term: it is by definition impossible to stretch the tuning of the note that is tuned first, regardless of which note has been chosen as the starting point.

+Further, it is often construed that the upper notes of the piano are especially inharmonic, because they appear to be stretched dramatically.
+In fact, the stretch applied to them is a reflection of the inharmonicity of strings in the middle of the piano.
+The inharmonicity of the upper notes has no bearing on tuning, because their upper partials are beyond the range of human hearing.

-The actual tuning is not a smooth curve, but a jagged line with peaks and troughs.
-It has been suggested with Monte-Carlo simulation that such a shape comes from the way humans match pitch intervals.
+As expected, the graph of the actual tuning is not a smooth curve, but a jagged line with peaks and troughs.
+This might be the result of imprecise tuning, inexact measurement, or the piano's innate variability in string scaling.
+It has also been suggested, using Monte Carlo simulation, that such a shape comes from the way humans match pitch intervals.

 Multiple strings

 All but the lowest notes of a piano have multiple strings tuned to the same frequency.
-This allows the piano to have a loud attack with a fast decay but a long sustain in the attack-decay-sustain-release (ADSR) system.
+The notes with two strings are called bichords, and those with three strings are called trichords.
+These allow the piano to have a loud attack with a fast decay but a long sustain in the attack–decay–sustain–release (ADSR) system.

-The three strings create a coupled oscillator with three normal modes (with two polarizations each).
+The trichords create a coupled oscillator with three normal modes (with two polarizations each).
 Since the strings are only weakly coupled, the normal modes have imperceptibly different frequencies.
 But they transfer their vibrational energy to the sounding board at significantly different rates.

 The normal mode in which the three strings oscillate together is most efficient at transferring energy since all three strings pull in the same direction at the same time.
 It sounds loud, but decays quickly.
-This normal mode is responsible for the rapid staccato "Attack" part of the note.
+This normal mode is responsible for the loud, rapidly-fading "attack" part of the note.

 In the other two normal modes, strings do not all pull together, e.g., one pulls up while the other two pull down.
 There is a slow transfer of energy to the sounding board, generating a soft but near-constant sustain.